GNOMEs beat Microsoft: Git Virtual File System to get a new name

 All of which is a better outcome than being accused of censorship, which Redmond is also suffering after its acquisition of GitHub.

-Satya Nadella asked users to “judge us by the actions we have taken in the recent past, our actions today and in the future”, and someone decided to put that to the test: they create a repo called the GitHub Evacuation Centre.
+Microsoft boss Satya Nadella asked users this week to “judge us by the actions we have taken in the recent past, our actions today and in the future”, and someone decided to put that to the test: they create a repo called the GitHub Evacuation Centre.

 Their “censorship” complaint is that the repo has plenty of hits, but isn't listed in “trending repositories”.